jguida941/ci-hub-orchestrator/docs/status/implementation.md

 - Per-repo concurrency limits (configurable)

 **Benefits**:
-- ✅ One repo can't starve others
+- ✅ One repo's failure does not cancel others (fail-fast disabled)
-- ✅ Resource limits prevent runaway builds
+- ✅ Per-repo timeouts stop runaway tests
-- ✅ Timeouts catch hanging builds
+- ⚠️ `max_parallel_jobs` and `resource_limit_mb` are parsed but not enforced on GitHub-hosted runners

 ---